isomerpages/pa-kembangancc/Programmes/environment/_posts/2022-06-28-post-Online Gardening Q&A (23 July).md

 </div>

 <div style="padding:35px 0 0 0">
-	<p>The growing of edible plants requires commitment, knowledge, space and sunlight.
-To give novices an easy and rewarding start, the growing of microgreens, which are young edible seedlings of plants, serves as a great way to start.
-Also, there are some edible plants are easily started via stem-cuttings.
-Join us in this online talk, where Dr Wilson Wong shares with his participants how one can get started and succeed in his or her first edible crops.
-Also pick up ideas on how you can use edibles for simple table displays!</p>
+	<p>Have issues growing plants in your garden?
+Join us in this virtual meeting to get them answered by our in-house horticulturist, Dr Wilson Wong.
+This session will be run monthly during Bazaar in the Garden.

+Upon successful registration, do send your photos with your questions to JurongLakeGardens@nparks.gov.sg by **20th July 2022, 5pm** if you would like Dr Wilson Wong to have a more thorough understanding of your question.
+You may also choose to ask questions during the live session without sending photos.</p>
 	<p><i>Note: This online workshop is organised by NParks.</i></p>
 </div>

 <b>	Wish to join the online workshop?</b><br>
 Click on the link below to be brought to the event's page to register.
 <div>
-	<a href="https://www.nparks.gov.sg/activities/events-and-workshops/2022/7/an-easy-start-in-edible-gardening-(july)" style="font-size:20px; width:35%; height:60px; background-color:#0899AA; color:white" class="bp-button"><b>Register Here</b></a>
+	<a href="https://www.nparks.gov.sg/activities/events-and-workshops/2022/7/gardening-q,-a-,a-(july)" style="font-size:20px; width:35%; height:60px; background-color:#0899AA; color:white" class="bp-button"><b>Register Here</b></a>
 </div>